Non-disclosure agreement: United States

 NDAs are very common in the United States, with more than one-third of jobs in America containing an NDA.
-However, the United States Congress passed the Speak Out Act in 2022, which prohibits NDAs with regard to sexual harassment and assault, and the bill was signed into law by President Joe Biden on December 7, 2022.
+Researchers estimate that between 33% and 57% of U.S. workers are constrained by an NDA or similar mechanism.
+The United States Congress passed the Speak Out Act in 2022, which prohibits them in regard to sexual harassment and sexual assault, and the bill was signed into law by President Joe Biden on December 7, 2022.

-In some states, most notably California, there are some special circumstances relating to non-disclosure agreements and non-compete clauses.
-California's courts and legislature have signaled that they generally value an employee's mobility and entrepreneurship more highly than they do protectionist doctrine.
+Some states, including California, recognise special circumstances relating to NDAs and non-compete clauses.
+California's courts and legislature have signalled that they generally value an employee's mobility and entrepreneurship more highly than they do protectionist doctrine.
+California is also among five states outlawing NDAs in instances of child sexual abuse.
+In Missouri and Texas, this ban is known as Trey's Law, named after Trey Carlock, a Dallas resident who attended Kanakuk Kamps as a child.
+He took his own life after suffering abuse at the hands of a counselor.